terminusdb/terminusdb-blog/_posts/2020-11-19-model-builder-and-data-modeling.md

 ![Property start_station](/blog/assets/images/schema_builder-14.png)

-We are going to add others elements to create a more complex hierarchy
+We are going to add other elements to create a more complex hierarchy

 At this point in our project we need to add information about the bike user, we suppose we can have 2 types of user that rent the bike, a registered user and a guest user.